BoubacarDiene/NetworkService/README.md

 The core service only depends on (stable) abstractions.
 It is not supposed to change a lot as it has no knowledge of low level details.
 These are handled by other components which are kind of plugins from the service's point of view. *Reader*, *Writer* and *Command executor* are underlying helper classes to improve maintainability, ... and ease executing commands.

 Note that extending the service is easy.
-It consists in adding new code (*see <XXX>*); no update of existing code should be necessary.
+It consists in adding new code (Each *XXX* can be an extension); no update of existing code should be necessary.

 ## Code quality
 Concretely, several tools have been used to reach the level of quality expected in this project.
 Most of them are automatically enabled when generating a debug version of the software.